noahehall/theBookOfNoah/0current/aws/0networking.md

 - api type (http/s/websocket)
 - region
 - configure api gateway endpoint & resource
-- stages (e.g. dev, staging, prod)
+- stages (e.g. dev, staging, prod) become part of the api endpoint
   - auto deploy
+  - very useful in point a specific api gateway stage to a lambda alias
+    - you should define stage variables that match your lambda aliases, and use those stage variables as suffixes to your lambda calls
 - logging
   - access logging
   - cloudwatch log group